Chapter 3.5 – Ports and the Circular Economy

 • A focus on resource efficiency.
 Port infrastructure and facilities need to be planned, designed, and operated to minimize resource consumption, such as energy, water, and raw materials.
 This includes, for example, energy-efficient lighting, renewable energy sources, and water recycling systems.

 • A focus on sustainable transportation.
-This does not only involve using low-emission and energy-efficient transportation methods, such as electric or hybrid vehicles, for cargo handling and transport.
-It also assumes a sustainable modal split in the connection to the hinterland.
+This not only involves using low-emission and energy-efficient transportation methods, such as electric or hybrid vehicles, for cargo handling and transport.
+But it also assumes a sustainable modal split in the connection to the hinterland.

 • Digitalization and smart technologies.
-Digital technologies and data analytics are not only important to optimize port operations.
+Digital technologies and data analytics are not only important for optimizing port operations.
 They can also help improve resource allocation, reduce energy consumption, provide transparency in material flows, and enhance overall circular efficiency.

 • Circular business models.
 Port authorities can encourage port-related businesses to adopt circular business models, where products and materials are designed for reuse, refurbishment, or recycling.